April 8, 2026

 2. Public by default, private with intent: Make public channels the default for work so context stays searchable.
 Use private channels for sensitive topics, not convenience.
 This alone improves transparency and onboarding.

 3. Threads as the default for back-and-forth: This is the simplest version of Slack threads best practices: new topics in the channel, replies in threads.
 Channels stay scan-friendly, and conversations stop turning into spaghetti.
-Before creating a new channel, ask: will this run for weeks, involve multiple people, and need a searchable trail?
+Before creating a new channel, ask: Will this run for weeks, involve multiple people, and need a searchable trail?
 If yes, create it.
 If it’s a short loop, use an existing channel or a DM.
 This prevents “too many Slack channels” without slowing anyone down.

 4. Tone norms that protect participation: Add one line of Slack etiquette people actually remember: praise in public, critique in private.
 If something is tense, move it to a smaller group, huddle, or offline.